Two major things happened in the 1950’s.

-In fact, we would argue the inventor of the snack deserves more praise, given the nightmare TV has become; more commercials, crappier cable boxes that never work right, longer phone calls to Comcast/Time Warner/Frontier.
+In fact, we would argue the inventor of the snack deserves more praise, given that TV is just non-stop commercials now.

-Screw TV, we would rather just have our homemade original Chex Mix recipe from the 1950’s… but adapted for today’s allergens and dietary preferences.
-And if low carb isn’t feasible, then at least high protein so it’s more balanced.
+You can make the homemade original Chex Mix recipe from the 1950’s adapted for today’s allergens and dietary preferences.
+Truly low carb isn’t feasible, yet you can give it higher protein content.

 The true original recipe came from an ad that ran in the June 1952 edition of Life Magazine.
 Yes, back then people actually read physical magazines, so all it took was one ad like that to spur a revolution which has now lasted six decades and counting.
 Not to mention, spawning sweet versions like puppy chow and more recently, spicy versions with cayenne pepper and sriracha.